 A – No. There is not one, single therapy, even CPAP that will work on all patients 100% of the time.
 This is a very specialized area of medicine with significant challenges, which in some cases has no effective treatment.
 Research tells us that in follow-up studies, after 1 year using CPAP, for a minimum of 6 hours, the success is only 40 – 60%.
 Similar studies using dental appliances show 60% - 80% success.
 It is interesting to note that for approximately 30% of CPAP users who continue to use CPAP after 1 year (for more than 6 hours a night) they still are symptomatic.

-A - Our experience in treating thousands of patients is that less than 5% of patients develop significant long term problems.
-In some cases the patients stopped using the appliance and their concerns resolved.
+A - Less than 5% of patients develop significant long term problems.
+In some cases patients stopp using the appliance and their concerns resolve.
 Others have chosen to live with the changes, and continued using the appliance because their health, sleep and quality of life were greatly improved.
-Bite changes can be corrected with restorative dentistry and/or orthodontics.

 In the first few weeks about 20% of patients will encounter only temporary tooth or jaw soreness.